-- (a) Credit Union Services Corporation (Australia) Limited.
-This company is the national services company for the affiliated Credit Union Movement within Australia.
+(a) Credit Union Services Corporation (Australia) Limited.

+This company is the national services company for affiliated Credit Unions and Mutual Banks within Australia.
 This company operates the payment switch used to link Visa Debit Cards operated through approved ATM and EFTPOS suppliers to the Bank's information system.
-The Bank has entered into an agreement with this entity for licences to operate computer software, support for software, rights to Visa Debit Cards, and the provision of central banking facilities. - (b) Transaction Solutions Pty Ltd
+The Bank has entered into an agreement with this entity for licences to operate computer software, support for software, rights to Visa Debit Cards, and the provision of central banking facilities.

-This company owns and operates the information system utilised by the Bank on a bureau basis and provides computer disaster recovery facilities. - (c) Ultradata Australia Pty Limited Provides and maintains the application software utilised by the Bank to deliver its banking services. - (d) Other Relationships Relationships also exist with Ford Motor Company of Australia and with other service providers for a range of other services to members, including: BPay, Bridges & Associates, QBE Insurance, and Western Union.
+- (b) TransAction Solutions Limited trading as Experteq This company owns and operates the information system utilised by the Bank on a bureau basis and provides - This company owns and operates the information system utilised by the Bank on a bureau basis and provides computer disaster recovery facilities. - (c) Ultradata Australia Pty Limited Provides and maintains the application software utilised by the Bank to deliver its banking services. - (d) Other Relationships - Relationships also exist with Ford Motor Company of Australia and with other service providers for a range of other services to members, including BPay, Bridges & Associates, CGU Insurance, and Convera.